guidewire-oss/ocm/CONTRIBUTING.md

 # References

-Please refer to [the Contribution Guide](https://open-cluster-management.io/contribute/) Test commit signing, one more, another one, one more, more
+Please refer to [the Contribution Guide](https://open-cluster-management.io/contribute/) Test commit signing, one more, another one, one more, more, another